FloWsnr/lbm/README.md

 $p_{c} = p_{nw} - p_{w} = \frac{\Delta \rho }{3} = \frac{2\cdot \sigma }{r}\cdot cos(\Theta )$

 $cos(\Theta ) = \frac{4\cdot |G_{ads,s1}|}{G_{c}(\rho _{1} - \rho _{d} )}$

+### Rotation
+Since MPLBM-UT simulates the drainage in the x-direction, the geometry is rotated before starting the palabos simulation.

+### Run time
+The runtime depends on the number of pressure steps, the number of cores and the resolution of the geometry.
+For 48 cores and 12 pressure steps, a simulation with a domain of (200x200x280) takes approx. 5 hours per pressure step.